 The new building project will still include a modest parking lot which will be updated to include some landscaping.
 Additional parking on Sundays is still available two blocks over at the Lurie Children's Hospital garage for free.

 Will the building require any zoning variances?

-No. We have had initial conversations with all relevant City authorities (zoning board, landmarks, etc.) and - while we have not yet applied for final permits - do not expect that any variances or special permitting will be required for our project.
+No. We have had initial conversations with all relevant City authorities (zoning board, landmarks, etc.) and do not expect that any variances or special permitting will be required for our project.